Last Updated: October 8, 2025

 Each resident intermediary licensed in any of the

-major lines or grandfathered limited line of authority shall biennially complete 24 credit hours of continuing education approved by the Office of the Commissioner of Insurance (OCI), a minimum of 3 of the 24 credit hours must cover ethics in insurance.
+major lines shall biennially complete 24 credit hours of continuing education approved by the Office of the Commissioner of Insurance (OCI), a minimum of 3 of the 24 credit hours must cover ethics in insurance.

 A resident intermediary holding only a